denis-svg/Crash-Game/README.md

 Microservices also facilitate independent development, allowing teams to work on distinct features without causing disruptions.
 For example, the crash game’s lobby system can be maintained by a dedicated team that can deploy updates, introduce new game modes, or address bugs without affecting other critical services, such as the payment gateway or real-time gameplay engine.
 This allows for faster iterations and continuous improvement, ensuring a smooth user experience.

+Netflix Video Processing Pipeline with Microservices (https://netflixtechblog.com/rebuilding-netflix-video-processing-pipeline-with-microservices-4e5e6310e359)
+Starting in 2014, netflix developed and operated the video processing pipeline on their third-generation platform Reloaded.
+Reloaded was initially designed as a monolithic system for converting high-quality media files into streaming assets for Netflix.
+Over time, its complexity grew as new functionalities were added, leading to tightly coupled modules, long release cycles, and development inefficiencies.
+This structure made it difficult to introduce new features, slowed down development, and ultimately hindered innovation.

+In 2018, Netflix developed Cosmos, a media-centric microservices platform designed to improve flexibility and feature development velocity over the monolithic Reloaded system.
+Cosmos employs microservices, each focused on a specific function in the media pipeline, such as Video Encoding Service (VES) and Video Quality Service (VQS), to decouple complex processes like encoding and quality assessment.
+Each service operates independently, and service orchestration is customized for two main use cases: member streaming, which focuses on high-quality, scalable video assets, and studio operations, which prioritize fast turnaround for production needs.
+This architecture enhances scalability, experimentation, and innovation.

 ## Service Boundaries
 ![arhitecture](https://github.com/user-attachments/assets/cac8578b-bcc6-47d5-bef7-f5264aa24838)